Click on the map above showing the location of the Bitcoin ATM to make it interactive.

 Seefeldstrasse 178 is a particularly good choice if you’re in District 8 early on weekdays or during the day on Saturdays and are looking for a convenient location.
 This location is ideal for exactly that scenario: it’s in a residential neighborhood, has good public transportation access, isn’t near a shopping center, and requires no detours.
 If, on the other hand, you want to make a withdrawal on Sunday or late in the evening, another location in Zurich is often a better option.
 Limmatstrasse 197 is also open on Sundays and later into the evening, and Langstrasse 116 is the better choice for very late hours.

-Rothbard.eu Bitcoin ATM, Seefeldstrasse 178, 8008 Zurich, located inside the Seefeld Kiosk, conveniently near the Fröhlichstrasse stop.
+Rothbard.eu Bitcoin ATM, Seefeldstrasse 178, 8008 Zürich, located inside the Seefeld kiosk, conveniently near the Fröhlichstrasse stop.
 Support: +41 21 539 11 90.

 I do—especially when the page shows that there are enough CHF available for an immediate payout.
 For cash-out, this amount is more important than simply being “online.”